Polkadot-Blockchain-Academy/pba-book/content/1-Cryptography/materials/zk-factorization-example/circuit_example_playground/snarkjs_README.md

 snarkjs zkey export solidityverifier circuit_final.zkey verifier.sol
 ```

 Finally, we export the verifier as a Solidity smart-contract so that we can publish it on-chain -- using [remix](https://remix.ethereum.org/) for example.
-For the details on how to do this, refer to section 4 of [this tutorial](https://blog.iden3.io/first-zk-proof.html).

 ### 26. Simulate a verification call